 During the 2019-2020 season, Mr. Tashjian sang the title role of Aleko and el Capitán in Florencia en el Amazonas with Yale Opera, debuted at the Charleston Symphony as the bass soloist in the Messiah, and debuted the role of Enrico in Anna Bolena with Baltimore Concert Opera.
-In the summer of 2020, Mr. Tashjian was slated to return to Teatro Nuovo in the title role of Rossini’s Maometto II (COVID19 - postponed until summer 2021) and in the fall of 2020 to make his Houston Grand Opera debut as Billy in the world premiere of The Snowy Day (COVID19 - postponed until fall 2021).
+In the summer of 2020, Mr. Tashjian was slated to return to Teatro Nuovo in the title role of Rossini’s Maometto II (COVID19 – postponed to summer 2022) and in the fall of 2020 he was set to make his Houston Grand Opera debut as Billy in the world premiere of The Snowy Day (COVID19 – postponed to fall 2021).
 In the spring of 2021, Mr. Tashjian returned to Sarasota Opera to cover the roles of Batone in L’inganno Felice, Uberto in La Serva padrona, and Gaudenzio in Il Signore Bruschino.

 Mr. Tashjian has also appeared as Dr. Grenvil in La traviata and the title role of The Mikado with Chautauqua Opera, Second Prisoner in Fidelio and Second Boyar in The Golden Cockerel with Sarasota Opera, as Sarastro in Die Zauberflöte at Carnegie Hall with Manhattan Opera Studio, and as Biterolf in Tannhäuser with Apotheosis Opera.
 As a Young Artist with the Caramoor Music Festival, Mr. Tashjian performed Gazella in Lucrezia Borgia and the Usciere in Rigoletto.
 Further operatic credits include the Verdian roles of Banco in Macbeth and Wurm in Luisa Miller, the Strauss roles of Baron Ochs in Chautauqua Music Festival's production of Der Rosenkavalier and Truffaldin in dell'Arte Opera Ensemble's Ariadne auf Naxos, Seneca in L'incoronazione di Poppea, also with dell'Arte Opera Ensemble, Méphistophélès in Faust, Daland in Der fliegende Holländer, and King René in Tchaikovsky's Iolanta.